Modification of banknotes of the Russian ruble (2022—2025): 5000-ruble banknotes

-Yekaterinburg and the Ural Federal District will be depicted on the 5000-ruble banknote.
-Yekaterinburg will take the place of Khabarovsk, which was on 5000-ruble notes earlier.
-The updated banknotes will be put into circulation in 2023.
+Yekaterinburg and the Ural Federal District are depicted on the new 5,000-ruble banknote.
+Yekaterinburg has replaced Khabarovsk, which was featured on the previous 5,000-ruble notes.
+The updated banknote was unveiled and put into circulation on 16 October 2023.

 Criticism

 Some experts were skeptical about the reform and believe that the banknotes will have to be put into circulation much later than the Central Bank plan due to the fact that the process of adapting cash registers and ATMs to support new banknotes would be very delayed by the sanctions.